- Why do people keep weight-loss goals secret?

 1. Weight loss is about educating yourself—not willpower

-2. When you ask for help it’s a strength
+2. Asking for help is a strength

-Recognize the power of communication
+i) Recognize the power of communication

 So many people have stood in your shoes and specialists have studied best practices for years.
 When you talk to others you can speed up the process by learning from their experiences.
 Explaining what’s going on in your life swings open the doors of opportunity.
 Connecting with others, including via reading this blog, will help you make informed decisions.